rapid7/insightconnect-workflows/workflows/Microsoft_Teams_URL_Analysis/help.md

 # Key Features

-* Uses `New Message Received`
+* Uses `New Message Received` to listen for incoming messages in a specified channel
 * Scans for specific input and breaks that apart into useable data for other actions
-* Scans a url for any malicious indicators
+* Scans a URL for any malicious indicators

 # Requirements